net-lisias-ksp/Principia/Interface-for-other-KSP-mods.md

 - the relation `0` ≤ `order` ≤ `degree` is not satisfied.

 ### Notes
-The coefficients 𝐶<sub>𝑛𝑚</sub> may be given as normalized or unnormalized coefficients (most often the former); callers should check the convention for their usage.
+The coefficients 𝐶<sub>𝑛𝑚</sub> and 𝑆<sub>𝑛𝑚</sub> may be given as normalized or unnormalized coefficients (most often the former).
+See the [IERS conventions (2010), chapter 6](https://www.iers.org/SharedDocs/Publikationen/EN/IERS/Publications/tn/TechnNote36/tn36_079.pdf?__blob=publicationFile&v=1) for definition of the normalized and unnormalized coefficients.
+The IERS uses an overline to denote normalization, the normalized coefficients are often referred to as 𝐶<sub>𝑛𝑚</sub> as well.

+Callers should check the convention for their usage, and unnormalize the result of `GeopotentialGetCoefficient` as needed.

 For Earth, the normalized value of 𝐶<sub>32</sub> is about 9.0476×10<sup>-07</sup>;
 the unnormalized value is 3.0904×10<sup>-07</sup>.